rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example1/setrun_description.md

 different running conditions set up in the files `setrun1a.py`, `setrun1b.py`, etc.

+See [](output1a_annotated) for more discussion of the output that is printed to the screen when you run the code using the `setrun1a.py` script described here.

 ## Makefiles

 There are corresponding Makefiles labeled `Makefile1a`, `Makefile1b`, etc.